Recently there has been buzz online surrounding a cure for HPV.

 Natural Methods to Fight HPV

 Most HPV infections can be easily cleared by a strong, healthy immune system.
+Immunity can be heavily supported and improved through our daily lifestyle choices, including:

 - Eat plenty of fruits and vegetables – fruits and vegetables contain many essential vitamins and nutrients to keep your body functioning at its best!
 These food groups are specifically high in antioxidants, which may help neutralize bad molecules floating around in your body.
+The food we eat also plays a crucial role in supporting our gut health, where nearly 70% of our immune system is housed.

-- Drink green tea – green tea has been shown in many studies to have immune boosting benefits and anti-cancer effects, some specific to HPV.
+- Drink green tea – green tea has been shown in many studies to have immune benefits and anti-cancer effects, some specific to HPV.

 - Exercise to sweat – movement is important to improve your circulation for immune benefits and general well-being, while sweating will help release toxins from within your body.

-- Get adequate sleep – getting 7 to 8 hours of high quality sleep is important to regulate your bodily functions, including your circadian rhythm.
+- Get adequate sleep – getting 7 to 8 hours of high-quality sleep is important to regulate your bodily functions, including your circadian rhythm.
 All of these factors have a distinct effect on your ability to fight infections.

 - Supplement your diet appropriately – for some people, it can be difficult to get the nutrition they need to keep their immune system working at 100%.
 Papillex is a supplement specifically designed to help both women and men respond to HPV naturally and give their immune systems the support it needs.